-Long standing Portico associates include fine artist Chrissy Thirlaway, ceramicist Emma Fenelon, singer Abigail Sudbury, film maker Phil Beeken, playwright Deirdre Strath Clyde, textile artist Angela Hartley and artist Felix Price; just a few of the professional artists tutoring and making new work at the gallery.
+Long standing Portico associates include fine-artist Chrissy Thirlaway, ceramicist Emma Fenelon, singer Abigail Sudbury, film-maker Phil Beeken, playwright Deirdre Strath Clyde, textile-artist Angela Hartley and artist Felix Price, who are just a few of the professional artists tutoring and making new work at the gallery.

 Dating back to 1885, the Knights Hall – what is now the Portico Gallery – was originally built as the first West Norwood public hall, hosting theatrical production and musicals to large audiences.
 Charlie Chaplin once performed here, arriving to the hall in grand, horse drawn carriages.
 Throughout history, the space continued to be used as a base for community action, until falling into disuse after the first World War.
 Many decades later, it was restored by John Price, who, inspired by the proportions of the Musee d’Orsay in Paris, introduced a mezzanine floor, and re-established the grandeur of Knights Hall.
 The space began being used for hosting artistic events, film clubs, yoga classes and children’s events, and through the success of these informal events, the concept of The Portico Gallery was born.

 Directions: From West Norwood station, continue up Knights Hill, until you reach the gallery, which is opposite Wolfington Road.
 To the left of the Portico Kitchen, is a set of white double doors, and inside is an intercom for the building.
 We look forward to you joining us.